 - Use of prevention and population health management strategies based on needs identified during risk stratification of beneficiaries

-- Reporting of continuous risk calculator variables and ASCVD 10-year risk score through a Data Registry (QCDR) that will be provided as part of the model test.
+- Reporting of continuous risk calculator variables and ASCVD 10-year risk score through a Data Registry (QCDR) that was provided as part of the model test.

 Prior Evaluation Reports